leothehero/OpenStandards/Images/OGFF-1.0.md

 ## Types
 Any `Text` type is a UTF-8 string starting with a 2 bytes unsigned integer (0-65535) for its length, any optional `Text` is counted as not present if the length is equals to 0.

 A `Boolean` type is a byte equals to 0 for false or 1 for true.
-If the boolean value is any other value, the resulting boolean is false.
+If the boolean value is any other value, the resulting boolean is true.

 ## Flags
 If least-significant bit is equals to 1 (flags & 0b00000001 == 0b00000001), the file is an animated image.
 The images are in